 Oral fluency skills are developed more fully at this level as students are expected to be more independent and confident in their oral presentations.

 Story time engages children’s imaginations and critical thinking skills, as they consume and react to the people, animals, and situations described and depicted in the story.
-They learn to answer questions posed by the teacher about how the story might end, or how the characters are feeling as the events unfold.
+They learn to answer questions about how the story might end, or how the characters are feeling as the events unfold.

 Our experienced teachers know how to introduce the oral skills in increasing difficulty while involving students at multiple levels to ensure that each child happily progresses at his or her own rate towards the reading programme, regardless of age.